 Each province in Canada has its legal procedure that lenders must follow to recoup an investment in a property.
 In general, all lenders must notify the property owner of the mortgage default and the potential foreclosure action.
 The property owner has certain rights to defend and stop the foreclosure action.

-Let’s look at a foreclosure example in Ontario, and it’s process.
+Let’s look at a foreclosure example in Ontario and its process.
 Before a lender can start a foreclosure, there must be a default of at least one of the mortgage terms.
-The most common mortgage default is the failure to pay the mortgage on time.
-Other mortgage defaults could be not paying the property taxes or not having insurance on the property.
+The most common mortgage default is failing to pay the mortgage on time.
+Other mortgage defaults could be not paying the property taxes or not having insurance.

 In Ontario, the lender must wait at least 15 days from the date of the default before they can start the legal action.
 On the 16th day, the lender can send out a Notice of Sale.
 The Notice of Sale will outline what the default is and how much money is required to correct the default.

-The lender must wait at least 35-days before any further legal action can proceed.
-The 35-day time period is there to give the property owner time to arrange money to correct the default.
+The lender must wait at least 35 days before any further legal action can proceed.
+The 35-day period is there to give the property owner time to arrange money to correct the default.

-Once the 35-day time period has passed, the lender can send out a Statement of Claim.
+Once the 35-day period has passed, the lender can send out a Statement of Claim.
 In Ontario, the Statement of Claim is sent to the Ontario Superior Court.
 The Statement of Claim should clearly state “FORECLOSURE” on this first page.
 The Statement of Claim will be sent to the owners of the property.
-The claim is usually sent by registered mail, regular mail or delivered directly.
+The claim is usually sent by registered mail, regular mail, or directly delivered.

 In Ontario, it is crucial to note that the property owner has the option to go before the courts and ask that the foreclosure action be changed to a power of sale action.
 The change from foreclosure to power of sale means the property owner has the chance to retain the equity in the property.

-Once you receive the Statement of Claim, you have time (usually 20 days) in which you can either file a Statement of Defense or a Demand for Notice.
+Once you receive the Statement of Claim, you can file either a Statement of Defense or a Demand for Notice.
 The former indicates that you want to dispute one or more of your lender’s claims against you – you should only file this if your lender’s Statement of Claim is incorrect.
 The latter indicates that you wish to be notified of further proceedings.
 Filing a Demand for Notice doesn’t mean you won’t get the chance to keep your home, it simply means that you’re aware that your mortgage is in default and you agree that your lender has legal right to begin the foreclosure proceedings.
 If you fail to file either of these statements, then you could be considered “in default” of the Statement of Claim.

 How Can You Stop Foreclosure on Your Home?

 The best way to stop foreclosure is, of course, to prevent it from happening in the first place.
-Before entering into any mortgage agreement, make sure you’ve budgeted appropriately, and have at least a few months’ worths of savings put away in case of an emergency, unexpected expense, or loss of income.
+Before entering into any mortgage agreement, make sure you’ve budgeted appropriately and have at least a few months’ worth of savings put away in case of an emergency, unexpected expense, or loss of income.

 Once foreclosure proceedings have begun, you have a few options: